Safer Sex ResourcesSafer Sex Kit Contents Distribution Points Campus Resources

 Internal condoms and dental dams are available upon request through the Safer Sex Kit Request Form and at the Women's Center's distribution site.Safer Sex Kit Contents Information Safer Sex Kit Request Form

 You can find Safer Sex Kits in the following locations.
 The Women's Center and the LGBTQA+ Center will help to restock the kits at these distribution points regularly so that our community has more convenient access to these resources.

-- 3rd Floor Hallway: Outside the Women's Center
+- Nebraska Union: 3rd Floor Hallway, Outside of the Women's Center

-- University Health Center Medical Clinic: 2nd floor reception desk or during an appointment with your medical provider
+- University Health Center Medical Clinic: 2nd floor reception desk, or you can request a kit during an appointment with your medical provider

 - Husker Pantry: University Health Center, Room 123